Sunday, May 31, 2009

 In most cases, the home wreckers have a classic scenario.
 Let's choose Facebook as an example.
 The girl befriends a guy she thinks is hot, without seeing his profile.
 When he accepts her, she notices he has a wife/girlfriend.
 She doesn't care.
 Soon, she is leaving flirty photo comments.
 And then she is leaving wall comments.
 And when you bring it up to him, he will get annoyed ("Stop being jealous, she's just a friend" or "She's just some girl I met on facebook.
 I don't even know her.").
 And then come the messages...the ones you can't read.
 The ones where she's pouring her heart out to him and slowly (or quickly) drawing him away from you, one word at a time.

-My friend Sarah in Ohio (who I have known since high school) was the first friend I had who went through this nightmare.
+My friend Sarah was the first friend I had who went through this nightmare.
 She got married right after college, to her high school sweetheart.
 Five months later, her husband told her he met a girl on Facebook and asked for a divorce.
-Apparently a girl in Hawaii found her husband on Facebook by searching for people who liked The White Stripes.
+Apparently a girl found her husband on Facebook by searching for people who liked The White Stripes.
 She randomly came across him and liked what she saw.
 She started messaging him about her life and how lonely she was and how she wished she could meet a guy like him.
-Sarah's husband was so swept off his feet and flattered with the attention, he left Sarah and immediately moved to Hawaii right after the divorce.
+Sarah's husband was so swept off his feet and flattered with the attention, he left Sarah and immediately moved in with the new girl right after the divorce.

 Then it was my friend Jessica (from college).
 She married her college sweetheart and two years later started noticing a pretty young 20-year-old commenting on his Facebook wall.
 He denied liking the girl.
 "I had a class with her three years ago and she just found me on Facebook.
 Don't be jealous." he told Jessica.
 She eventually caught him messaging the girl and he sheepishly admitted he had fallen in love.
 They divorced immediately afterward.

-And then it was Jennifer S. (another old high school friend of mine).
+And then it was Jennifer S. (a high school friend of mine).
 Same exact story.
 A girl from a nearby town found her husband (of one year) on Facebook through mutual friends.
 Photo comments.
 Wall comments.
 Secret messages.
 Another marriage destroyed.

 Almost every husband or boyfriend promises he's never going to stray.